 Students opting for Route A will choose from a range of clinical research projects based at SITraN or within the Royal Hallamshire Hospital.
 Students opting for Route B will attend additional specialist clinics with patient-centred teaching from experts in the field who will emphasise recent advances in clinical practice.

-The taught component of the MSc is delivered through lectures, seminars, tutorials, practical demonstrations and student-led group work.
+The taught component of the MSc is delivered through:

-Each of the 30-credit modules is assessed using a formal examination (15 credits) and ongoing assessments during the module (15 credits), including essays and oral presentations.
+Each of the 30-credit modules is assessed using a formal examination (15 credits) and ongoing assessments during the module (15 credits), including essays, posters and oral presentations.

 Information for international students